seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

 ## Step 1: Create Elastic Container Registry (ECR)

+**NOTE:** *If you created an ECR repository from the mlops-sagemaker-jenkins-byo lab you can utilize that same repository and skip this step.*

 In this workshop, we are using Jenkins as the Docker build server; however, you can also choose to use a secondary build environment such as [AWS Code Build](https://aws.amazon.com/codebuild) as a managed build environment that also integrates with other orchestration tools such as Jenkins.
 Below we are creating an Elastic Container Registry (ECR) where we will push our built docker images.

 1) Login to the AWS Account provided: https://console.aws.amazon.com